YosefLab/VISION/README.md

 We recommend using the build_vignettes argument to view vignettes from R (use the `vignette()` function).

+See the DESCRIPTION file for a complete list of R dependencies.
+If the R dependencies are already installed, installation should finish in a few minutes.

 The VISION Pipeline
 -----------------------
 VISION generally follows the same pipeline from iteration to iteration, where minor differences can be specified via the various parameters in a VISION object.
 On a typical VISION run: